OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Security/Microsoft.PowerShell.Security.md

 ## Microsoft.PowerShell.Security Cmdlets

 ### [ConvertFrom-SecureString](ConvertFrom-SecureString.md)

 Converts a secure string to an encrypted standard string.

 ### [ConvertTo-SecureString](ConvertTo-SecureString.md)

 Converts encrypted standard strings to secure strings.

 ### [Get-Acl](Get-Acl.md)

 Gets the security descriptor for a resource, such as a file or registry key.

 ### [Get-AuthenticodeSignature](Get-AuthenticodeSignature.md)

 Gets information about the Authenticode signature for a file.

 ### [Get-CmsMessage](Get-CmsMessage.md)

 Gets content that has been encrypted by using the Cryptographic Message Syntax format.

 ### [Get-Credential](Get-Credential.md)

 Gets a credential object based on a user name and password.

 ### [Get-ExecutionPolicy](Get-ExecutionPolicy.md)

 Gets the execution policies for the current session.

 ### [Get-PfxCertificate](Get-PfxCertificate.md)

-Gets information about .pfx certificate files on the computer.
+Gets information about PFX certificate files on the computer.

 ### [New-FileCatalog](New-FileCatalog.md)

 Creates a Windows catalog file containing cryptographic hashes for files and folders in specified paths.

 ### [Protect-CmsMessage](Protect-CmsMessage.md)

 Encrypts content by using the Cryptographic Message Syntax format.

 ### [Set-Acl](Set-Acl.md)

 Changes the security descriptor of a specified item, such as a file or a registry key.

 ### [Set-AuthenticodeSignature](Set-AuthenticodeSignature.md)

 Adds an Authenticode signature to a PowerShell script or other file.

 ### [Set-ExecutionPolicy](Set-ExecutionPolicy.md)

-Changes the user preference for the PowerShell execution policy.
+Sets the PowerShell execution policies for Windows computers.

 ### [Test-FileCatalog](Test-FileCatalog.md)

-Validates files and folders by comparing their path-sensitive hashes against those recorded in a catalog.
+Validates whether the hashes contained in a catalog file (.cat) matches the hashes of the actual files in order to validate their authenticity.

 ### [Unprotect-CmsMessage](Unprotect-CmsMessage.md)

 Decrypts content that has been encrypted by using the Cryptographic Message Syntax format.